Acumen Analytics software offers you retrospective data analysis and hemodynamic insights into patient perfusion all on your personal computer.

 Please note that not all sensors may be used with all monitoring platforms.

-Monitoring sessions, including demographic data, can be downloaded from the HemoSphere advanced monitoring platform or EV1000 clinical platform into Acumen Analytics software for organization and analysis.
-Patient identifiers are omitted from the collection of data.
+Monitoring sessions can be downloaded from the HemoSphere advanced monitoring platform or EV1000 clinical platform onto the Acumen Analytics software onto your desktop or laptop computer.
+The report includes demographics data that you can organize and analyze.
+Patient identifiers are omitted from the data.

 The Acumen Analytics software primary screen allows you to retrospectively analyze data within and between cohorts or on individual patients.

-With a streamlined tile layout, the main viewing page organizes a list of all cases, cohort summaries, and cohort comparison for convenient overviews.
+With a streamlined and customizable tile layout, the main viewing page organizes a list of all cases, cohort summaries, and cohort comparison for convenient overviews.

 This case summary list provides statistics on key hypotensive calculations such as average number of hypotensive events, duration of each event, number of patients in a cohort that experienced a hypotensive event.